Kal Fox (left) delivering the first load of garbage to the Mount Waddington Regional District Seven Mile Landfill.

-In 1970 the garbage collection contract for Port Hardy came up for bid in 1970 - and Fox’s Disposal won the contract for one year.
-To support the needs of the contract Kal purchased an old garbage truck which he monkey wrenched almost every night.
+In 1970 the garbage collection contract for Port Hardy came up for bid and Fox’s Disposal won the contract for one year.
+To support the needs of the contract, Kal purchased an old garbage truck which he monkey wrenched almost every night.
 The contract with Port Hardy was later renewed for an additional 5 years, allowing Fox’s the ability to purchase a new garbage truck – in blue.

-Fox’s Disposal based its operations out of rented space at the old MacMillan Bloedel shop until Kal built his own office and shop at 5990 Steele Road.
+Fox’s Disposal based its operations out of rented space at the old MacMillan Bloedel shop until Kal built his own office and shop at 5990 Steel Road.

 Company expansions have included: